AbhishekChd/flutter_movies_app/README.md

 - [x] List movies as cards and show more details on selecting
 - [ ] Favourite you watched movies
 - [ ] Add movies to watchlist
-- [x] Settings to add API Key and switch Dark Mode
+- [x] Settings to add Auth token and switch Dark Mode
 - [x] Cached Images
 - [x] BLoC Pattern
 - [ ] Custom Error Handling